 Heather Grabbe, political scientist ranked highly among “the women who shape Brussels” by Politico.
 She has written recently on how climate change and technology are affecting the quality of democracy and economic and social justice.
 She was the director of the Open Society European Policy Institute from 2009 to 2022, and before that a senior advisor to then European Commissioner for Enlargement Olli Rehn.

-Ivan Vejvoda, IWM Permanent Fellow, will introduce the speaker and moderate the Q&A.
+Ivan Vejvoda, IWM Permanent Fellow, introduced the speaker and moderated the Q&A.

 A recording of the livestream is available here: